grindsa/dkb-robo/README.md

 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/grindsa/dkb-robo/master.svg?label=last%20commit%20into%20master)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/grindsa/dkb-robo/devel.svg?label=last%20commit%20into%20devel)

 <span style="color:red"><b>IMPORTANT: Deutsche Kreditbarnk changed their login procedure on Sept, 10th and activated a 2nd factor.
-Thus, dkb_robo does not work for the time being anymore.
+Thus, dkb_robo does not work for the time being.
 I am already in contact with DKB to check alternate options.
-<br><br>The communication is a bid  ...complicated.... but I will keep you guys posted on the progress...</b></span>.
+<p>The communication is a bid  ...complicated.... but I will keep you guys posted on the progress...</b></span>.

 dkb-robo is a python library to access the internet banking area of  "Deutsche Kreditbank" to fetch